aws-samples/aws-serverless-cicd-workshop/workshop/content/javascript/sam/init/_index.en.md

 ![samInit](/images/screenshot-sam-init-5.png)

 {{% notice tip %}}
-This command supports cookiecutter templates, so you could write your own custom scaffolding templates and specify them using the location flag, For example: sam init --location git+ssh://git@github.com/aws-samples/cookiecutter-aws-sam-python.git.
+This command supports cookiecutter templates, so you could write your own custom scaffolding templates and specify them using the location flag.
+For example: `sam init --location git+ssh://git@github.com/aws-samples/cookiecutter-aws-sam-python.git`
 {{% /notice%}}

 ## Project should now be initialized